Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 The quickest way to set this up is using Dan Abramov's [react-transform-boilerplate](https://github.com/gaearon/react-transform-boilerplate) project.
 It's what I use for new projects these days.

-If you know how to do this already, skip ahead to the [Visualizing data with React.js](#the-meat-start) chapter.
+If you know how to do this already, skip ahead to the [Visualizing Data with React.js](#the-meat-start) chapter.
 In the rest of this chapter, I'm going to show you how to get started with the boilerplate project.
 I'll also explain some of the moving parts that make it tick.

 ## NPM for dependencies and tools

 NPM is node.js’s default package manager.
-Originally developed as a dependency management tool for node.js projects, it's since taken hold of the JavaScript world as a way to manage the tool belt, and with Webpack's growing popularity, a way to manage client-side dependencies as well.
+Originally developed as a dependency management tool for node.js projects, it's since taken hold of the JavaScript world as a way to manage the toolbelt, and with Webpack's growing popularity, a way to manage client-side dependencies as well.

 That's because Webpack automatically recognizes NPM modules, which means we are going to use NPM to install both our toolbelt dependencies (like Webpack) and our client-side dependencies (like React and d3.js).